The Positive Impact of Reading on Children’s Development

 What are the core root causes of the importance of reading?

-Studies have found that reading to your children leads to improved biological brain function- that is, that reading actually changes the physical structure and operation of the brain.
+Studies have found that reading to your children leads to improved biological brain function- that is, that reading changes the physical structure and operation of the brain.
 One study used MRI scans to observe the brains of three to five year olds.
-They compared brain function during reading to listening to white noise, and found that their brains showed far greater activity during reading.
-Although it was only a small level study- only 19 children were involved- the results indicated that further study might yield interesting results.
+They compared brain function during reading to listening to white noise and found that their brains showed far greater activity during reading.
+Although it was only a small level study- only 19 children were involved- the results indicated that further research might yield interesting results.

 4) How to get your kids interested in reading

 It sounds like an oversimplification, but one of the best ways to get your child reading is to expose them to a larger amount of books.
 A National Literacy Trust study looked into the effects of increased exposure to books on children and found that 80% of children who read at above-average levels for their age have access to more books.
 This was mirrored by the fact that 58% of children who read below the expected level owned no books.

 The question is: how can we keep our kids interested in reading when the world of tablets, smartphones and TV is so instantly gratifying?
 Well, the trick is not to expect to hold their attention for as long as you might like.
 Ultimately, smartphone games and CBeebies are so popular because they understand that children, particularly toddlers under two years old, don’t have long attention spans anyway.
 So when it comes to reading to your kids, keep it short and sweet but regular.